syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-to-Image-conversion/Custom-image-resolution).

 N> 1.
-Word to Image conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin, ASP.NET Core, Blazor and Universal Windows Platform applications.
+Word to Image conversion is not supported in Silverlight, Windows Phone, WinRT, Universal and Universal Windows Platform applications.
 N> 2.
 In Azure Web Service and Azure APP Service, .NET GDI+ (System.Drawing) does not support the Metafile image (vector image).
 So, the image will be generated as Bitmap (raster image).
 N> 3.
 Creating an instance of the ChartToImageConverter class is mandatory to convert the charts present in the Word document to Image.
 Otherwise, the charts are not preserved in the generated image.
 N> 4.
 The ChartToImageConverter is supported from .NET Framework 4.0 onwards.